MartinThoma/hwrt/docs/installation.rst

 formatted as the training command gets inserted directly into the configuration file ``info.yml`` of the model.

-In order to implement such a neural network executable one can use Theano, cuDNN_ or Caffe_.
-Deeplearning_ contains example code for multilayer perceptrons written with Theano (Python).
+In order to implement such a neural network executable one can use Tensorflow, cuDNN_ or Caffe_.

 Upgrading hwrt